SochaDev/drupal-projects/README.md

 * [Content API](https://www.drupal.org/project/contentapi) - This was kind of a "game changer" a few years back.
 Still some pretty awesome stuff, all in all.

-* [Advanced User](https://www.drupal.org/project/advuser) - Took this beast over from the original maintainer...
+* [Advanced User](https://www.drupal.org/project/advuser) - Took this beast over from the original maintainer...patches very welcome.

 * [Open AdStream](https://www.drupal.org/project/openadstream) - Worked with a client and the mod maintainer to get [chrisryan's original D7 port](https://github.com/chrisryan/openadstream) up on d.o., adding support for OAS' latest schema in the process.